Key West Photo of the Day An original photo of Key West, with a little context

 Stop by often – paradise should never be out of reach.

+Sunrise at a Key West beach, with palm trees silhouetted in the glowing amber of sun.
 The nearshore (and reef!) visibility of Key West's sea has lately been incredible, providing excellent conditions for a waverunner tour Happy Goombay Fest 2018!
 Petronia Street in Bahama Village is about to host the biggest party of the year.
 Blue Heaven restaurant and bar is a must-visit stop where live music and dancing will keep the place festive and fun.
 Brilliant orange, peach, and blue colors are awash during this sunset view of Key West harbor.
 As the sun lowers to the horizon and sailboats drift past, a couple takes in the view from their hammock strung between two palm trees and gently rocking in the breeze.
 Stunning sunset photo with colorful beach wildflowers and sailboats in the distance Does Key West have nice beaches?
 Yes, indeed!
 Pictured here is the beach at Fort Zachary Taylor State Park, with turquoise warm water and plenty of space to catch some rays.
 The colorful Strand Theater on Duval Street proudly declares Key West Strong, a testament to the durability and post-hurricane sentiment of the island Using pinhole technology, the 2017 eclipse provided the ultimate font for remembering the astrological event.
 Just north and east of Key West are some of finest bonefish flats.
 Here, one beckons for a visitor.
 Historic Key West building, considered the birthplace of the Cuban independence movement, illuminated during sunset Take a walk out on the Higgs Beach Pier and see ocean life below your feet.
 A butterfly in the garden is a good reminder of the metamorphosis of life This intensely-colored hedge of bougainvillea doesn't wait for spring to start blooming.
 In Key West, it is a year-round phenomenon.
 With its carnival facade and neon lights, the Strand Theater at 527 Duval Street is as colorful as Key West Key West's tropical climate produces ideal orchid growing conditions - even in winter!
 Once threatened with extinction from now-banned pesticides in the 1970's, Brown Pelicans are now abundant in Key West, especially during winter.
 Last night's

 The moon appeared its largest in 70 years as it rose over the south side of Key West.
 Captured from White Street Pier (aka Edward Knight Pier), this “Super Moon” rose just before sunset and was not only large but extra bright, due to its closet-than-average distance to earth.